-Every PSU must designate a homeless liaison to determine a student's eligibility under the law.
+Every LEA must designate a homeless liaison to determine a student's eligibility under the law.
 The homeless liaison's primary role is to assist families and school personnel in ensuring that students who are experiencing homelessness can enroll and succeed in school.
+When a new homeless liaison is designated to the role, the homeless liaison should visit the NCHEP website to update their contact information to ensure important communications from the NCHEP office are received in a timely manner.